Trust / Beer / Beverage Heritage / 1759-present

 Short Answer

 Guinness and the Patience Ritual That Made Waiting Part of the Brand is a trust case about Guinness in 1759-present.
-Guinness made delay feel valuable by connecting product behavior, serve ritual, heritage, visual codes, and advertising memory into one expectation: the wait is not friction when the wait is proof.
+Guinness made delay read as useful by connecting product behavior, serve ritual, brand history, visual codes, and advertising memory into one expectation: the wait is not friction when the wait is proof.
 A ritual becomes brand equity when it makes the product more legible and more trusted.
 Time, serve rules, visual memory, and quality control can be assets when customers understand why they exist.

-- Guinness made patience a product behavior, not just a slogan.
+- Guinness made patience a product behavior rather than a slogan.

 - The two-part pour and 119.5-second wait turn service time into a visible quality cue.